 The free project management software from Wrike is limited only for 5 users with access to the following features: Task management, file sharing, basic integration with cloud storage, desktop & mobile apps, and 2Gb of storage space.

 Pros and Cons

 Wrike is one of the best project management software on the market that provides intuitive features and easy to use.
 It also has flexible workflows and statuses that can be fully customized.
 Another good thing about Wrike is the ability to integrate with many different applications.

 The bad thing that I found in Wrike is the Dashboard and Reporting features that can’t be customized to show certain fields of project or task.

 Wrike is suitable for you who are looking for project management software that easies to use and has flexible workflows to fit your business process.
-It also a good choice for marketers because Wrike offers almost all features that required by marketing teams which often revolves around briefs, requests, assignments, reviews and approvals, and integration with Adobe Creative Cloud.
+It also a good choice for marketers.
+Because Wrike offers almost all features that required by marketing teams which often revolve around briefs, requests, assignments, reviews and approvals, and integration.

 Furthermore, with the ability to integrate with JIRA and Github, the solution also suitable for a software development project.